nternetinspired/embrace/README.md

-# embrace
+# Embrace

-A Sass micro-framework that aims to take the path of least resistance.
+A SCSS micro-framework for developing performant sites with stunning typography.

+It is designed for performance, accessibility and utility.